-Please note that coaches are not allowed on the route to Shakhrisabz, instead we will travel in cars.
+Please note that coaches are not allowed on the route to Shakhrisabz, instead we will travel in cars (3 passengers per vehicle).

 Shakhrisabz - 90kms from Samarkand, the name of Timur's hometown translated to 'Green City' and was his 2nd capital after Samarkand.
 The historic centre of Shakhrisabz was designated a UNESCO World Heritage site in 2000.